glenhutson/Luminate-OLX-SKY/README.md

 * Creation / editing permissions of Lumiante Online PageBuilder Pages
 * Creation / editing permissions of Luminate Online Donation forms \(Optional, depending on scenario\)

 Most examples can be dropped into a standard PageBuilder Page and updated for your scenario.
-The exception is the "LOLX-Pledge-Hybrid.html" which is added to an HTML Caption of a Donation Form.
+The exception is the "LOLX-Pledge-Hybrid.html" \(to be added\) which is added to an HTML Caption of a Donation Form.

 Instructions are included with each file indicating what needs to be created/updated.